 - The above attitudes will help to develop an outlook on pressure that transforms it into a challenge and an opportunity to test themselves and to achieve something worthwhile.

-7. Try to like and respect sport opponents.
+7. You can actually like and respect your opponents.

 - Some coaches and athletes think that proper motivation comes from anger or hatred for the opponent.
 That’s totally wrong!